Menachem's Writings

 I consider this to be one of my most important essays; perhaps it is the reason for which I began writing in the first place.
 The article spells out, not only the imminent arrival of the biblical "end of days", but additionally the reason I believe we are now in a position to seriously discuss this inevitability.

 Sometimes information placed on the world wide web can "go viral", i.e. spread quickly and widely.
-This article has yet received the distribution I would like.
+This article has as yet to receive the distribution I would like.
 This is always the problem when disseminating ideas -- how do you ensure you are heard.
 I still hope to generate further discussion on this important topic.
 Perhaps others will find this second post stimulating.

-Below please find some of the exchange that so far has ensued.
+Below please find some of the exchange that thus far has ensued.

-Please note that anything appearing below in square brackets below is my own editing.
+Please note that anything appearing below in square brackets is my own editing.

 Aryeh wrote: